 (2) Increased Expense Due To Medical Care

 The cost of treatment for a critical illness such as cancer and heart diseases is very high.
 And after that initial treatment, you still have recurring medical cost to worry about.
 If you do not plan for such a possible expense, you may conquer the disease and live, but you may also leave for yourself and your family huge medical debts to clear

 So how can you cope with this possible expense?
-The simple answer is to structure for yourself a cost effective comprehensive medical programme.
-Many times in my course of work, it surprises me to see so many people paying so much premiums and yet not having a comprehensive cover.
+The simple answer is to structure for yourself a cost-effective comprehensive medical programme.
+Many times in my course of work, it surprises me to see so many people paying premiums and yet not having a comprehensive cover.

 - Protecting Against Loss of Income

 Generally speaking, one should provide for at least 2 to 3 years of gross income in the event that we suffer a critical illness.
 The rationale for this is as follows: Assuming we should pass away as a result of the illness, we would already have left behind sufficient insurance proceeds (assuming you have planned properly and bought sufficient death coverage insurances) to take care of our surviving family members.
 If we should, fortunately, survive the illness, 2 to 3 years of income would be sufficient for us to be financially stable so as to make plans for our financial future.
 To address this potential loss, you should therefore consider purchasing critical illness, or some insurers call it, dread disease insurance.
 So for example, if you are earning $100,000 p.a., you should have about $200,000 to $300,000 dread disease insurance.
 In our opinion, the first $100,000 can be a whole life non-participative plans or “lifetime” term plans that cover you till age 90 or 100.
 The rest of it should be covered by term plans till your planned retirement age.
 If you are conservative, you may include a buffer of an extra 5 years after your planned retirement age.